World FUE Institute Meaning for Patients

 For patients, that is the central point.
 The best hair transplant is not the one with the most impressive slogan.
 It is the one planned with the clearest understanding of what the patient can safely achieve.

 This matters in Istanbul because patients can see very different clinic models in the same city.
-A serious FUE clinic should be able to explain why it will not use every possible graft, why one patient may need to wait, and why a natural hairline may be more conservative than the patient expected.
+A serious FUE clinic should be able to explain why it will not use every possible graft, why one patient may need to wait, and why a natural hairline may be more modest than the patient expected.

 Who is Dr. Mehmet Demircioglu at Diamond Hair Clinic?